clarioncbbii/TECH-ED-SD023-Week-01/README.md

 What went really well and what could have gone better?
 I outlined my HTML structure with pencil and paper before coding and that helped me get the general gist of the order down.
 I had to take some time to look into the difference between a section and a div and though I think I get it ...
 I am not 1000% sure lol.
-I coded the whole thin start to finish in one sitting (because I get obsessed with things sometimes) - I could have probably done with more breaks in between for health and mental clarity.
+Lastly, I coded the whole thing start to finish in one sitting (because I get obsessed with things sometimes) - I could have probably done with more breaks in between for health and mental clarity.

 - THANK YOU -